Wasserstein-2 Generative Networks: Experiments

 \subsection{Latent Space Optimal Transport}

-We test our algorithm on \textbf{CelebA} image generation ($64\times 64$) for the scenario shown in Figure \ref{fig:latent-ot}.
-The latent space distribution is constructed by using non-variational convolutional auto-encoder to encode the images to $128$-dimensional latent vectors respectively.
-The last layer of encoder is BatchNorm which artificially centers and standardizes the latent distribution axis-wise.
-We use a pair of DenseICNNs to fit a cyclically monotone mapping to transform standard normal noise into the latent space distribution.
+We test our algorithm on \textbf{CelebA} image generation ($64\times 64$).
+First, we construct the latent space distribution by using non-variational convolutional auto-encoder to encode the images to $128$-dimensional latent vectors.
+Next, we use a pair of DenseICNNs to fit a cyclically monotone mapping to transform standard normal noise into the latent space distribution.

 In Figure \ref{fig:iccn-latent-ot-celeba}, we present images generated directly by sampling from standard normal noise before (1st row) and after (2nd row) applying out transport map.
-While our generative mapping does not perform significant changes (since the latent distribution is standardized and can be already thought as being close to Gaussian), its effect is seen visually as well as confirmed by improvement of Frechet Inception Distance (FID, see \cite{heusel2017gans}), see Table \ref{table-fid-celeba}.
+While our generative mapping does not perform significant changes, its effect is seen visually as well as confirmed by improvement of Frechet Inception Distance (FID, see \cite{heusel2017gans}), see Table \ref{table-fid-celeba}.
+For comparison, we also provide the score of a recent Wasserstein GAN by \cite{liu2019wasserstein}.
 In Appendix \ref{sec-exp2-latent}, we provide additional examples and the visualization of the latent space.